-Start doing business?
-Everyone can do that.
-You don't need a diploma, a lot of money in the bank or years of business experience to start a business.
+Want to start a business?
+Anyone can do that.
+You don't need a degree, a lot of money in the bank, or years of business experience to start a business.
 What you do need is a strong plan and the drive to stick to the steps in that plan.

-If you read this, chances are that you already have that drive, but you may not know where to start.
+If you're reading this, chances are you already have that drive, but you may not know where to start.
 That is why we have drawn up a step-by-step plan with 7 essential steps for the starting entrepreneur.

-1. The most fundamental question: why do you want to start a business?
+1. The most basic question: why do you want to start a business?

 More money?
 More freedom?
 Think carefully about this!
 What drives you?

-Ask yourself the following questions to find out what kind of company you would like to run and what it takes.
+Ask yourself the following questions to find out what kind of business you would like to run and what it takes.

 - How much capital do you need?

-2. What kind of company would you like to run?
+2. A second fundamental question: what kind of business would you like to run?

 Do you already have an idea?
-If so, then you can skip this question.
-If not, no problem.
+If so, you can skip this question.
+If not, no problem either.
 There are a lot of brainstorming methods for coming up with a good idea.

-- Which technologies can change life as we know it?
+- What technologies can change life as we know it?

-Can you stay ahead of the curve?
-By the way, you don't have to reinvent the wheel, applying an existing business model to your industry or niche is also a good revenue model.
+Can you beat the curve?
+Incidentally, you do not have to reinvent the wheel, applying an existing business model to your industry or niche is also a good revenue model.

-If you come up with a solution for something that many people see as a problem, you will naturally be paid for it.
-Problem solvers are needed anytime, anywhere
+If you come up with a solution to something that many people see as a problem, you will of course be paid for it.
+Problem solvers are always and everywhere needed.